Divide-and-Conquer-AGO/ago-website/content/features/index.md

 {{< gallery match="images/newGamemodes/*" >}}

 ### Misc.
 Changes
-- Added shortcut to cycle through idle characters (excluding those in a settlement/fort) on the strategy map
+- Added a rebindable shortcut (default CTRL+I) to cycle through idle characters (excluding those in a settlement/fort) on the strategy map
 - Added the ability to disable land stand armies from spawning

 ## Battle Mechanics